derwolfe/logwolfer/README.md

     source ./pypy-env/bin/activate
     pip install -r requirements.txt

-Once all of these steps have run, you simply need to CD into the directory containing Logwolfer's source to run it.
+Once all of these steps have run, you simply need to ``cd`` into the directory containing Logwolfer's source to run it.

 How to run